 She is the founding chairlady of the Hong Kong Nurses’ Association (HKICNA) that was inaugurated in 1985 and past chairlady.
 She serves the APSIC in the EXCO since the it is first established in 1999.
 She is elected to be the secretary in the AGM 2017.

-Glenys started her Infection Control career with the Infection Control and Hospital Epidemiology Unit at Alfred Health, Melbourne, Victoria in 1989.
-Between 2000 and 2009, she held the Infection Control Program Coordinator position with responsibility for Alfred, Caulfield and Sandringham hospitals which providing tertiary referral acute, rehabilitation, long-term care and community health services in addition to state wide service for burns, heart and heart lung transplantation and trauma.
-In October 2010, Glenys established her own Infection Control Consultancy (ICC) Service.
+Glenys started her Infection Control career with the Infection Control and Hospital Epidemiology Unit at Alfred Health where she held the Infection Control Program Coordinator position with responsibility for Alfred, Caulfield and Sandringham hospitals providing tertiary referral acute, rehabilitation, residential aged care, community health and state wide service for burns, heart and heart lung transplantation and trauma.
+In 2010 she established her own business called Infection Control Consultancy (ICC).

 Dr. Anucha Apisarnthanarak